Learn Building Confidence With Stren...

 Self-Empowerment Through Strengths-Based Treatment

-Over time, this dynamic teaches the client how to build relationships that are based on mutual respect.
+Over time, this dynamic teaches the patient how to build relationships that are based on mutual respect.
 This practical experience also allows you to create memories of healthy interactions, amassing evidence of your own strengths and skills.

-It’s important to recognize that behavioral patterns do not exist in a vacuum.
-Strengths-based therapy also includes an assessment of the client’s external environment and family structure.
 In many types of therapy, this assessment would be focused on assigning responsibility or even blame to the people in your life, locating the root of your biggest problems.
 The strengths model, unsurprisingly, has a somewhat different goal.
-The therapist and client use this information to identify opportunities for the client to seek out external support.
+The patient and therapist use this information to identify opportunities for the client to seek out external support.

 Strengths-Based Treatment in Community